Are You Grieving?

-Now my darling are you grieving
+Now my darling, are you grieving

-over golden dreams receding,
+Over golden dreams receding?

 Are the distant pastures greener as they say?

-Do you think of those you’re missing,
+Do you think of those you’re missing?

-are your gentle lips not kissing,
+Are your gentle lips not kissing?

 Are you ever feeling lonely

-for the one who loved you only,
+For the one who loved you only—

 The one who once your stolid heart did sway?

-As you wake each morn from slumber,
+As you wake from sleep each morning,

 Can you see the silken curls growing grey?